-East-West Seed partners with farmers groups, universities for Mekong Delta rural economic improvement
+East-West Seed partners with governments, farmers groups, universities for Mekong Delta rural economic improvement

 The Hague, Netherlands -- Leading tropical vegetable seed company East-West Seed renewed its commitment to smallholder farmers and the development of Vietnam’s rural economy through a project to enable farmers to respond to drought and salinity in the Mekong River delta.